raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 sufficient messages to maintain state in middleboxes (such at NAT gateways or firewalls) and for the client and server to periodically verify that they still have connectivity to each other.
-This allows them to clean up state when connectivity is lost, and attempt re-connection if appropriate.
+This allows them to clean up state when connectivity is lost, and to establish a new session if appropriate.

 ### Keepalive Interval Expiry